ddmee/donalmeecom/fastai.markdown

 24. What is a metric?
 How does it differ from 'loss'?

+    Both a metric and a loss are a measure of the performance of a models predictions.
+But the metric is a number designed to describe performance in a way intelligible for a human.
+Whereas the loss is a number designed to help 'train' or alter the models parameters.
+I.e. it's a number that stochastic gradient descent can process.

 25. How can pretrained models help?

+    Pretrained models can be re-used for new situations, reducing the amount of training data a new model needs and speeding up the training time.
+For example, in image classifications, a pre-trained model being applied to a new situation can useful share many layers of the model.
+The early layers of the model tend to be similar across similar problems, whereas the later layers are more specialised to the particular task.
+Re-using a pretrained model for a new task in a different domain is called 'transfer' learning.

 26. What is the 'head' of a model?

+    The 'head' of the model is the last layer in the neural network.
+When we re-use a pretrained model, is it common to throw away the last layer or 'head' of the model.
+As the last layer is perhaps the most specialised part of the model.
+Replacing the 'head' of the model in transfer-learning is part of the 'fine-tuning' process to adapt the network to the new problem.

 27. What kinds of features do the early layers of a CNN find?
 How about the later layers?

 28. Are image models only useful for photos?

+    No. Noted above, provided you can transform your data into images in a representative way, image models could potentially be useful.

 29. What is an 'architecture'?

+    Architecture is another name for the model.
+It describes what how the neural-network or central processing behaviour of the model is defined.

 30. What is segmentation?

+    Segmentation is cutting up a region into different parts.

 31. What is y_range used for?
 When do we need it?

+    The y_range is used in fastai for continous data to describe the range of the data.

 32. What are 'hyperparameters'?

+    Hyper-parameters are things that control how the parameters or model is updated.
+The learning rate, network architecture, data augmentation strategies.
+They are the essentially design choices on how the learning process is created.

 33. What's the best way to avoid failures when using AI in an organisation?